mjb logo

 Non-Solicitation Agreement in California

-It's a topic that's often misunderstood, and for good reason.
-California has a unique stance on these agreements, one that champions employee freedom and mobility.
-So, let's pull back the curtain and really understand what these agreements mean, especially within California's protective legal embrace.
+It’s a topic that’s often misunderstood, and for good reason.
+California takes a unique stance on these agreements, prioritizing employee freedom and workplace mobility.
+Recent legal developments now require California employers to notify both current and former employees that non-solicitation agreements are void under state law.

-We're here to guide you through the complexities, making sense of the jargon and helping you understand your rights and obligations.
+Understanding what this means in practice can be confusing.
+We’re here to break down the complexities, simplify the legal jargon, and help you understand your rights and obligations.
 For expert guidance in employment law, consider reaching out to legal professionals at MJB Law Group.

 At its heart, it’s a promise.
 An employee typically agrees not to: